-These geomorphology post-docs will be part of a larger cluster of post-doctoral fellows, research staff and graduate students investigating the impacts of landslides and flow dynamics on salmon migration and evolution.
-Other post-doctoral fellows on the project will lead research on i) Linkages between flow dynamics and fish migration, ii) Fish migration and hydraulic barriers and iii) Genetic selection by hydraulic barriers.
+Successful candidates will join a large cluster of post-doctoral fellows, research staff and graduate students investigating the impacts of landslides and flow dynamics on salmon migration and evolution.
+Other post-doctoral fellows on the project will lead research on i) Landslide chronologies, ii) Linkages between flow and canyon geometry, iii) Fish migration and hydraulic barriers and iv) Genetic selection by hydraulic barriers.

-Post-doc funding is available for one year with a possible extension up to three years.
-Candidates should have experience with programming, analysis of large data sets, and some exposure to the techniques listed above.
+Post-doc funding is available for two years.
 The project provides opportunities for candidates to gain experience working at the intersection of geomorphology, biology and genetics, and within a large group of 15 research collaborators.
 With this comes additional opportunities to mentor graduate students, lead presentations and discussions within a variety of settings and platforms, and gain experience communicating complex science with real-world implications.

-Applicants with backgrounds in Environmental Science, Earth Sciences, Engineering, Oceanography, Physical Geography, Physics, Mathematics or Computer Science are encouraged to apply.
+Applicants with backgrounds in Environmental Science, Earth Sciences, Engineering, Oceanography, Physical Geography, Physics, Mathematics, or Computer Science are encouraged to apply.

 Simon Fraser University sits atop Burnaby Mountain in British Columbia's lower mainland, minutes from downtown Vancouver and a variety of spectacular mountainous environs.
 Simon Fraser University has a long history of study in geomorphology and water sciences, and remains a stimulating environment in which to learn and do research.
-SFU is an equity employer and encourages applications from all qualified individuals including women, persons with disabilities, visible minorities, Indigenous

-Peoples, people of all sexual orientations and gender identities, and others who may contribute to the further diversification of the university.
+SFU is an equity employer and encourages applications from all qualified individuals including women, persons with disabilities, visible minorities, Indigenous Peoples, people of all sexual orientations and gender identities, and others who may contribute to the further diversification of the university.

-To apply for a position please send a cover letter describing your interests and experience, CV and a list of three references to (EVSCHire@sfu.ca).
-Informal inquires and questions can be addressed to Jeremy Venditti (jeremy_venditti@sfu.ca).
+To apply for a position please send a cover letter describing your interests and experience, CV, and a list of three references to Erin Seagren, Research Manager (erin\seagren@sfu.ca).
+Informal inquires and questions can be addressed to Jeremy Venditti (jeremy\venditti@sfu.ca).